dwb26/gmm-ct/README.md

 ## Overview

-GMM-CT recovers the internal structure and motion of objects undergoing projectile motion and rotation from limited CT projection data.
-Each object in the scene is modelled as a Gaussian component with anisotropic covariance, and the package jointly estimates:
+GMM-CT recovers the morphology and motion of objects undergoing projectile motion and rotation from limited CT projection data.
+Each particle is modelled as a Gaussian component with anisotropic covariance, and the package jointly estimates:

 - Attenuation coefficients ($\alpha$) and shape matrices ($U$)
-- Initial velocities ($v_0$) and ballistic trajectory parameters
+- Initial velocities ($v_0$)
-- Angular velocities ($\omega$) for in-plane rotation
+- Angular velocities ($\omega$)
 - Multi-object assignment via the Hungarian algorithm

 ### Reconstruction Pipeline